jeffellin/hugo-site/content/posts/2020-05-26-Observing spring boot applications with Wavefront.md

 Prerequisites

-  * Spring Boot 2.3 or lat4er
+  * Spring Boot 2.3 or later
   * Project Configured with Spring Boot Actuator

 If you are starting a new project, the Spring Initializer can be used to quickly generat4e the project scaffolding.
 Under application dependencies, you can select "Wavefront."
 Selecting this dependency adds the proper dependencies to your project.with everything you need to start.